MicrosoftDocs/azure-docs/articles/service-bus/service-bus-dotnet-get-started-with-queues.md

 ## 3. Send messages to the queue

-In order to send messages to the queue, we will write a C# console application using Visual Studio.
+To send messages to the queue, we will write a C# console application using Visual Studio.

 ### Create a console application